lucywyman/Sass-udemy/1-Introduction/Getting-Started.rst

 ====================

 Welcome to the course!
-In this exercise we'll walk through compiling your first Sass script into css.
-You can see there's two files in this directory, :code:`1.scss` and :code:`_partial.scss`.
+In this exercise we'll walk through compiling your first Sass script into CSS.
+You can see there are two files in this directory, :code:`1.scss` and :code:`_partial.scss`.
 :code:`1.scss` is our main sass file which we will be compiling into CSS, while `_partial.scss` is just that -- a partial Sass script